Barn fire quelled thanks to efforts of local fire departments

+The large fire would be extinguished in just over an hour.
+There were no injuries.

-The Shipshewana Fire Department had the fastest response time, arriving on scene at 8:00 p.m., and the squad would immediately go to work.
-Several trucks from Shipshe’s department would arrive, before back-up from LaGrange, Howe and Middlebury also arrived on scene.
+The Shipshewana Fire Department had the fastest response time, arriving on scene at 8 p.m.
+Several trucks from LaGrange, Howe and Middlebury also responded.

 By the time the first firefighters arrived, the barn was already nearly completely engulfed.
 The barn held chickens and a large amount of hay.
-The exact cause is still being investigated, but the prevailing theory is that the hay caught alight and acted as tinder for the barn.
+The exact cause is still being investigated.

+Shipshewana’s department expressed its appreciation for the collaboration and quick response times of other departments.

-Thanks to excellent collaboration and response time, all responding departments were able to isolate the barn fire, and not allow it to spread to nearby structures.
-Additionally, there were no injuries reported.
+{p dir=”ltr”}Responding departments were able to isolate the barn fire, and not allow it to spread to nearby structures.

 (0) comments